Rome: Transport

 Rome is at the centre of the radial network of roads that roughly follow the lines of the ancient Roman roads which began at the Capitoline Hill and connected Rome with its empire.
-Today Rome is circled, at a distance of about 10 km from the Capitol, by the ring-road (the Grande Raccordo Anulare or GRA).
+Today central Rome is circled, at a distance of about 10 km from the Capitol, by the ring-road (the Grande Raccordo Anulare or GRA).

 Due to its location in the centre of the Italian peninsula, Rome is the principal railway node for central Italy.
 Rome's main railway station, Termini, is one of the largest railway stations in Europe and the most heavily used in Italy, with around 400 thousand travellers passing through every day.
 The second-largest station in the city, Roma Tiburtina, has been redeveloped as a high-speed rail terminus.
-As well as frequent high-speed day trains to all major Italian cities, Rome is linked nightly by 'boat train' sleeper services to Sicily, and internationally by overnight sleeper services to Munich and Vienna by ÖBB Austrian railways.
+As well as frequent high-speed day trains to all major Italian cities, Rome is linked nightly by 'boat train' sleeper services to Sicily, and internationally by overnight sleeper services to Munich and Vienna.

 Rome is served by three airports.
-The intercontinental Leonardo da Vinci International Airport, Italy's chief airport is located within the nearby Fiumicino, south-west of Rome.
+The intercontinental Leonardo da Vinci International Airport, Italy's chief airport is located in the nearby Fiumicino, south-west of Rome.
 The older Rome Ciampino Airport is a joint civilian and military airport.
 It is commonly referred to as "Ciampino Airport", as it is located beside Ciampino, south-east of Rome.
-A third airport, the Roma-Urbe Airport, is a small, low-traffic airport located about 6 km north of the city centre, which handles most helicopter and private flights.
-The main airport system of the city (composed of Fiumicino and Ciampino), with 32.8 million passengers transported in 2022, is the second airport system in Italy after that of Milan with 42.2 million.
+A third airport, the Rome Urbe Airport, is a small, low-traffic airport located about 6 km north of the city centre, which handles most helicopter and private flights.
+The main city airport of Fiumicino, with over 49 million passengers transported in 2024, is the largest and busiest airport in Italy.

 Although the city has its own quarter on the Mediterranean Sea (Lido di Ostia), this has only a marina and a small channel-harbour for fishing boats.
 The main harbour which serves Rome is Port of Civitavecchia, located about 62 km northwest of the city.

 The city suffers from traffic problems largely due to this radial street pattern, making it difficult for Romans to move easily from the vicinity of one of the radial roads to another without going into the historic centre or using the ring-road.
 These problems are not helped by the limited size of Rome's metro system when compared to other cities of similar size.
-In addition, Rome has only 21 taxis for every 10,000 inhabitants, far below other major European cities.
-Chronic congestion caused by cars during the 1970s and 1980s led to restrictions being placed on vehicle access to the inner city-centre during the hours of daylight.
-Areas, where these restrictions apply, are known as Limited Traffic Zones (Zona a Traffico Limitato (ZTL) in Italian).
+Rome has only 21 taxis for every 10,000 inhabitants, far below other major European cities.
+Chronic congestion caused by cars during the 1970s and 1980s led to restrictions being placed on vehicle access to the inner city-centre during daylight hours.
+Areas, where these restrictions apply, are known as Limited Traffic Zones (Zona a Traffico Limitato (ZTL)).
 More recently, heavy night-time traffic in Trastevere, Testaccio and San Lorenzo has led to the creation of night-time ZTLs in those districts.